treeherder/trundlr/README.md

 ## trundlr
 --------

-an app to help with the collection and distribution of otherwise wasted food.
+A free, open-source application to help with the collection and distribution of otherwise wasted food.

 #### Objective:
 --------